liamstevens/new-world-buddy/README.md

 This repository contains the logic that drives the decision making process (currently in Python) as well as the infrastructure definition in Terraform.
 ## Usage
 The tool was intended to be hosted at a web endpoint, but this has since shifted into a Discord bot.
 This also marks the pivot of the tool to a more general purpose API + interface via Discord.
+To use this repository you will need an AWS account to provision resources into as well as a host to run the bot on.
+In-depth usage information still to come.